discotroop/react-battleship/README.md

 Classic game of battleship written in React and tested with Jest.

-You can see a demo video here. (link)
+You can see a demo video here. (link tbd)
-You can play around with the site here. (link)
+You can play around with the site here. (https://discotroop.github.io/react-battleship/)

 1.26.2020
 The Project is currently at an MVP for playing multiple games.